 Studies at UCSF / San Francisco General Hospital:

-The studies available at the Z SF General Hospital ACTG & HHRC Units can be found on these websites: https://helpfighthiv.org/actg-studies/ and https://hividgm.ucsf.edu/open-clinical-trials.
+Clinical studies available at the Z SF General Hospital ACTG & HHRC Units can be found on these websites: https://helpfighthiv.org/actg-studies/ and https://hividgm.ucsf.edu/open-clinical-trials.
 COVID vaccine study info can be found on: www.coronaviruspreventionnetwork.org.

-STUDIES FOR HIV INFECTED PATIENTS:
+STUDIES FOR PEOPLE LIVING WITH HIV

 VIRAL HEPATITIS STUDIES:

 v ENROLLING: Safety, Tolerability, and Impact of Oral TLR8 Agonist Selgantolimod on HBsAg in Participants with Both Chronic Hepatitis B and HIV (A5394)

 Phase II, double-blind, randomized, placebo-controlled trial to assess safety and effectiveness of Selgantolimod administered orally once a week for 24 weeks.
 Selgantolimod is an oral immunomodulator (toll-like receptor 8 agonist), given once weekly, in addition to ongoing HBV-active antiretroviral therapy.
 Eligibility includes suppressed HIV and HBV viral loads, surface antigen (HBsAg) positive, on a regimen for both HIV and HBV for > 5 years, CD4 count > 350 cells/mm3, no active hepatitis C or recent treatment of hepatitis C.

 v Tecovirimat for Human Monkeypox (MPX) Virus (STOMP Trial, ACTG A5418):